Important COVID-19 notice: for help and support for businesses affected by coronavirus see business support COVID-19.

-Business debtline help any business which has cash flow or debt problems, providing free practical advice that is designed o help businesses successfully manage their way through financial difficulties.
+Business Debtline help any business which has cash flow or debt problems, providing free practical advice that is designed to help businesses successfully manage their way through financial difficulties.

 The TUC website has details on the benefit to employees of union membership and a list of 52 unions that it recognises.

 GOV.UK has guidance to employers on the role of trade unions, the benefits of union recognition and how to work effectively with union officials.